 Property Default Value Description accelerator "auto" The type of acceleration that a feed should use.
 There are three possible values: auto - VIRGO will automatically pick the best available acceleration type.
 For example, VIRGO will assign the feed to one of the available GPUs if there is still processing capacity available.
 Otherwise VIRGO will assign the feed to the CPU. cpu - The feed will exclusively run on the CPU and not use any GPU even if a GPU is available. gpu - The feed will exclusively run on a GPU and not use the CPU for video decoding, graphics processing, or detection.
 The feed will fail if no GPU is available.
-This property is not supported accelerator.gpu-id 0 by SAFR Inside.
-The GPU identifier to use when GPU acceleration is in use.
+This property is not supported by SAFR Inside. accelerator.gpu-id 0 The GPU identifier to use when GPU acceleration is in use.
 This property is only used when the accelerator property is set to gpu or auto, and a GPU is being used.
-If the accelerator.gpu-id property is specified it will force the specific GPU to be used, and if failure occurs SAFR will fall back to capture.frame-delay 30 the CPU. accelerator.gpu-id is an advanced setting that should only be used in very specific cases.
-This property is not supported by SAFR Inside.
-Wall-clock time between capture.rraine delay 30 consecutive frame captures.
-If this value is set to 0 then VIRGO will capture frames as fast as the native frame rate is capture.maximum-frames 3600 playing the video.
-This property is not supported by SAFR Inside.
-If > 0, enables the capture of "max-frames" frames; if 0, disables capture.
+If the accelerator.gpu-id property is specified it will force the specific GPU to be used, and if failure occurs SAFR will fall back to the CPU. accelerator.gpu-id is an advanced setting that should only be used in very specific cases.
 This property is not supported by SAFR Inside.